0xojaxwi/VisionGuard/README.md

-# Face-Detection-System
+# VisionGuard
-A detection system based on the opencv library for survillancing the people using CCTV Camera.
+A face detection system based on the opencv library for survillancing the people using CCTV Camera.